 Before I share some safety tips, I’d like to explain the difference between each.
-While this may seem like common sense, it’s important to understand they’re slightly different.
+While this may seem like common sense, it’s important to understand that they’re slightly different.

-- May be a bit more expensive;
+- Maybe a bit more expensive.

-- May have additional lights near the power button which light up when plugged in; and
+- May have additional lights near the power button which light up when plugged in and;

-- Never use power strips or surge protectors for high-power capacity items such as, space heaters, dehumidifiers, or other high capacity appliances.
+- Never use power strips or surge protectors for high-power capacity items such as space heaters, dehumidifiers, or other high-capacity appliances.
 Plug them directly into a wall outlet.

 - If you’re using power strips or extension cords in numerous places in your home, consider hiring an electrician to install more outlets.
 This is a safer and permanent solution because the wires in your wall are of higher quality.
-Multiple extension cords was always my dad’s pet peeve back in the day when he was an electrician.
+Multiple extension cords were always my dad’s pet peeve back in the day when he was an electrician.

-- Never use power strips or extension cords in a bathroom or on the kitchen counter top.
+- Never use power strips or extension cords in a bathroom or on the kitchen countertop.

-- Don’t just look at price.
+- Don’t just look at the price.
 Make sure you’re buying the correct one for your household needs and that it’s certified.